ErickBRAlessi/wit-challange/README.md

 ### Starting RabbitMQ

-From the root of repository (wit-challange)
+From the root of the repository (wit-challange)

 Run: